Donna partners with Dr. Cathy Alinovi, a retired veterinarian, to create informative pet health articles.

 Q4: Is developing cognitive dysfunction syndrome a part of the normal aging process in dogs?

-Q5: Could these symptoms be a sign of other medical problems and not cognitive dysfunction syndrome?
+Q5: Could these symptoms be a sign of other medical problems?

 Dr. Cathy: The most common cause of behavior change in an older dog is a bladder infection.
 Older dogs have weaker immune systems and don’t always know that they have a bladder infection.